Course Name: Goddard Memorial State Park Golf Course

 White 36 2954 34.0 111

-General Comments: While there is no official range, many players can practice hitting balls in a random Goddard Park field before playing.
+General Comments: While there’s no official range, golfers can warm up in a random Goddard Park field before playing.
 Instead of a marshall, players write their name down on a chalkboard behind the first tee to signify order.
 Unfortunately, Goddard Park’s pace of play is usually very slow, especially on the weekends.
 Its price and low-pressure atmosphere make this a perfect place for beginners.

 Verdict: At Goddard Park, what you get is what you pay for.
 Because the course might be a Donald Ross design, the holes themselves are actually quite good but pace of play and conditioning move this course down on the list unless you’re really feeling a low-frills, old-school round of golf.